adimosh/IX.Framework/README.md

 Since the tooling is very difficult to work with and mostly unavailable, Visual Studio 2017 has been chosen as a suitable IDE with a good-enough project structure for the purposes of this project.
 There are no plans to port this to earlier editions of Visual Studio.

+There is also the matter of text template files, which are a must in order to avoid dreary development tasks, and they are currently only supported as a tool in the full edition of Visual Studio.

 Visual Studio Code should, to the extent of the author's knowledge, also work (at least for vanilla code changes), but that IDE is not going to be supported as the de-facto tooling, instead focusing on development with the familiar IDE that is used in commercial development.
 OF course,